I’m here to tell you that growing weed indoors step-by-step is easy. Just follow along.

 Germinating seeds in water requires even less effort than germinating seeds in soil.

-You literally just have to throw them in a cup of water and hold for 14-18 hours, never longer than 18.
+You literally just have to throw them in a cup of water for 14-18 hours.

 After the seeds start rooting, move them on a damp paper towel and cover with another damp paper towel.